MohamedElmdary/cv/README.md

 ## Objective

-&nbsp;&nbsp;&nbsp;&nbsp;Seeking an opportunity to participate in collaborating, competitive and creative environment where I can use my experience gained from working as a freelancer in different types of application which should enhance the overall workflow for the entire team.
+Seeking an opportunity to participate in a collaborating, competitive and creative environment where I can use my experience gained from working as a freelancer in different types of applications which should enhance the overall workflow for the entire team.

 ## Skills Summary